the-beef-calculator/AppleStore-Inventory-Checker/README.md

 /Gradle dependencies

 The auth.java file will contain all your authentication details with twilio, so make sure you update your information there so that text message functionality will work.

+**It is important to note that at this time, only Apple locations inside the US are supported.**

 # Screenshot of the program in action